 A Mathletics club is run before and after school for children in Year 5 & 6.
 This enables them to practise, use and apply the skills they have learnt in school using Information Communication Technology.

-For more information about the primary curriculum at Ark Kings Academy, please contact the Headteacher, Miss Gregson.
+For more information about the primary curriculum at Ark Kings Academy, please contact the Head of School, Miss Gregson.

 You can contacy Miss Gregson by calling 0121 458 5380 or emailing firstname.lastname@example.org.
 Alternatively, you arrange a meeting with Miss Gregson by speaking with a member of staff at reception.